BehzadNouraniKoliji/BehzadNouraniKoliji.github.io/_pages/about.md

 During my stay at the University of Rome, I directly worked with [Sergio Barbarossa](https://scholar.google.com/citations?user=2woHFu8AAAAJ&hl=en) on mutliple projects related to Multi-Variate Time Series Models, Causal Structures, Graph Structure Learning from Streaming Data, Time-Varying Graphs, Regularization, and Optimization.
 We used frameworks for the analysis of the data of Financial Markets as well as the data of Epidemics such as Covid-19.

-My resume includes 3+ years of working as a data analyst in industry, in agriculture sector.
+My resume includes 3+ years of working as a data analyst in industry, in Agriculture sector.
 Additionally, in another period, I worked for 3+ years as research engineer on projects focused on Feature Engineering in Face Recognition Systems as well as Cancer Detection in Mammogram Images.